Celicath/GathererMod/README.md

 ## Credits
 - Celicath (https://github.com/Celicath) - Overall design, programming, "art" and maintainer
-- MappyTheKat (https://mappythekat.blog.me/) - Character select screen art
+- Rita-B - Art for the character, a few cards and relics

 ## Special Thanks To
 - Devs of Slay The Spire, BaseMod and ModTheSpire
 - #modding-technical in Slay the Spire discord was fun.
+- MappyTheKat for the previous character art

 ## License
 - All code is in MIT license.
-- Arts are complicated.
-The character select screen art is drawn by Rita-B, who also did the ZHS translation.
-Other arts are mixed of base game art, googled images, drawn by me (mostly with simple shapes), or modified version of Rita-B's prototype art.
+- License for Art is complicated.
+The character select screen art is drawn by Rita-B. Other arts are mixed of base game art, googled images, drawn by me (mostly with simple shapes), or modified version of Rita-B's prototype art.
 I don't mind if someone uses art drawn by me, but I can't say anything to other types of art.

 ## Contacts
 - Celicath@gmail.com